What To Do Before Selling a House

-Use this advice before selling a home to increase the chances that you come out on top both financially and emotionally.
+Use this advice before the sale of a home to increase the chances that you come out on top both financially and emotionally.
 What you do before selling a home will go a long way towards your bottom line.

-The above Real Estate information on ten things to do before selling a home was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the author: The above Real Estate information on ten things to do before selling a home was provided by Bill Gassett; a Nationally recognized leader in his field.
 Bill can be reached via email at [email protected] or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 27+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!